 February 29, 2024 - Sejal Naik

-Each month, the Virginia REALTORS® Confidence Survey gathers insights from REALTORS® on local housing markets based on their experiences with real estate transactions in the prior month.
-This information provides a real-time look at housing market conditions.
-This month’s Confidence Survey was conducted between January 24th and January 31st, 2024, and reflects housing market conditions in Virginia in January 2024.
-A total of 892 Virginia REALTORS® members responded to the survey, including 562 who had participated in a home sales transaction in the last 31 days.
+The Virginia REALTORS® Confidence Survey gathers information from REALTORS® on local housing markets based on their experiences with real estate transactions in the past month.
+This month’s Confidence Survey was conducted between August 25 and August 29, 2021 and reflects housing market conditions in August 2021.
+A total of 647 Virginia REALTORS® members responded to the survey, including 551 who had participated in a home sales transaction in the prior 30 days.

 Current Market Conditions